Event-Driven Agents

 This is how you build webhook handlers, chatbots, alert responders, and any agent that reacts to the outside world rather than being invoked ad-hoc.

-Every HTTP request is converted to a dict with this shape:
+Every HTTP request is converted to an object with this shape:

 "content-type": "application/json",